Nick Cave: 1980–2000

 Cave played with Shane MacGowan on cover versions of Bob Dylan's "Death is Not the End" and Louis Armstrong's "What a Wonderful World".
-Cave also performed "What a Wonderful World" live with the Flaming Lips.
-Cave recorded a cover version of the Pogues song "Rainy Night in Soho", written by MacGowan.
-MacGowan also sings a version of "Lucy", released on B-Sides and Rarities.
-On 3 May 2008, during the Dig, Lazarus, Dig!!! tour, MacGowan joined Nick Cave and the Bad Seeds on stage to perform "Lucy" at Dublin Castle in Ireland.
-Pulp's single "Bad Cover Version" includes on its B-side a cover version by Cave of that band's song "Disco 2000".
-On the Deluxe Edition of Pulp's Different Class another take of this cover can be found.
+Cave recorded a cover version of the Pogues' song "Rainy Night in Soho", written by MacGowan.
+MacGowan also sings a version of "Lucy", released on B-Sides & Rarities (2005).
+Cave provided guest vocals on the title track of Current 93's studio album All the Pretty Little Horses (1996), as well as the closer "Patripassian".
+For his studio album Murder Ballads (1996), Cave recorded "Where the Wild Roses Grow" with Kylie Minogue, and "Henry Lee" with PJ Harvey.

+Cave also took part in The X-Files compilation CD with some other artists, where he reads parts from the Bible combined with own texts, like "Time Jesum ...", he outed himself as a fan of the series some years ago, but since he does not watch much TV, it was one of the only things he watched.

+2000–present (as of 2025)

-In 2004, Cave gave a hand to Marianne Faithfull on the album, Before the Poison.
-He co-wrote and produced three songs ("Crazy Love", "There is a Ghost" and "Desperanto"), and the Bad Seeds are featured on all of them.
-He is also featured on "The Crane Wife" (originally by the Decemberists), on Faithfull's 2008 album, Easy Come, Easy Go.
+In 2004, Cave gave a hand to Marianne Faithfull on her sixteenth studio album, Before the Poison.
+He co-wrote and produced three songs ("Crazy Love", "There Is a Ghost" and "Desperanto"), and the Bad Seeds are featured on all of them.
+He is also featured on "The Crane Wife 3" (originally by the Decemberists), on Faithfull's seventeenth studio album, Easy Come, Easy Go (2008).

-Cave provided guest vocals on the title track of Current 93's 1996 album All the Pretty Little Horses, as well as the closer "Patripassian".
-For his 1996 album Murder Ballads, Cave recorded "Where the Wild Roses Grow" with Kylie Minogue, and "Henry Lee" with PJ Harvey.

-Cave also took part in the "X-Files" compilation CD with some other artists, where he reads parts from the Bible combined with own texts, like "Time Jesum ...", he outed himself as a fan of the series some years ago, but since he does not watch much TV, it was one of the only things he watched.
-He collaborated on the 2003 single "Bring It On", with Chris Bailey, formerly of the Australian punk group, The Saints.
-Cave contributed vocals to the song "Sweet Rosyanne", on the 2006 album Catch That Train! from Dan Zanes & Friends, a children's music group.
+He collaborated on the 2003 single "Bring It On", with Chris Bailey, formerly of the Australian punk group, the Saints.
+Cave contributed vocals to the song "Sweet Rosyanne", on the studio album Catch That Train!
+(2006) by Dan Zanes & Friends, a children's music group.

-In 2010, Nick Cave began a series of duets with Debbie Harry for The Jeffrey Lee Pierce Sessions Project.
+In 2010, Cave began a series of duets with Debbie Harry of Blondie for The Jeffrey Lee Pierce Sessions Project.

-In 2011, Cave recorded a cover of the Zombies' "She's Not There" with Neko Case, which was used at the end of the first episode of the fourth season of True Blood.
+In 2011, Cave recorded a cover version of the Zombies' "She's Not There" with Neko Case, which was used at the end of the first episode of the fourth season of True Blood.